Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Decentralized Averaging over Undirected Graphs

 For example, consider a collection of nodes interconnected in a directed graph and suppose node $i$ holds the $i$'th coordinate of the vector $x^k$.
 Consider the following update rule: at step $k$, node $i$ broadcasts the value $x_i^k$ to its out-neighbors, receives values $x_j^k$ from its in-neighbors, and sets $x_{i}^{k+1}$ to be the average of the messages it has received, so that This is sometimes called the {\em equal neighbor iteration}, and by stacking up the variables $x_i^k$ into the vector $x^k$ it can be written in the form of Eq.~(\ref{scons}) with an appropriate choice for the matrix $A^k$.

+\ao{Intuitively, we may think of the equal-neighbor updates in terms of an opinion dynamics process over a network wherein node $i$ repeatedly revises it's opinion vector $x_i^k$ by averaging the opinions of it's neighbors.
+As we will see later, under some relatively mild conditions this process converges to a state where all opinions are identical, explaining why Eq. (\ref{scons}) is usually referred to as the ``consensus iteration.''}

-Over undirected graphs, one popular choice of update rule is to set where $\epsilon > 0$ is sufficiently small.
+Over undirected graphs, an alternative popular choice of update rule is to set where $\epsilon > 0$ is sufficiently small.
 Unfortunately, finding an appropriate choice of $\epsilon$ to guarantee convergence of this iteration can be bothersome (especially when the graphs are time-varying), and it generally requires knowing an upper bound on the degrees of nodes in the network.

-Another possibility (when the underlying graphs are undirected) is the so-called {\em Metropolis update} The Metropolis update requires node $i$ to broadcast the values $x_i^k$ and its degree $d_i^k$ to its neighbors.
-As we will see later, this update possesses some nice convergence properties.
+Another possibility (when the underlying graphs are undirected) is the so-called {\em Metropolis update} The Metropolis update requires node $i$ to broadcast both $x_i^k$ and its degree $d_i^k$ to its neighbors.
 Observe that the Metropolis update of Eq.~(\ref{met}) can be written in the form of Eq.~(\ref{scons}) where the matrices $A^k$ are doubly stochastic.

+\ao{A variation on this is the so-called {\em lazy Metropolis update}, with the key difference being the factor of $2$ in the denominator.
+It is standard convention within the probability literature that such updates are called ``lazy,'' since they move half as much per iteration.
+As we will see later, the lazy Metropolis iteration possesses a number of attractive convergence properties.}

-Under certain technical conditions, the iteration of Eq. (\ref{scons}) results in \emph{consensus}, meaning that all of the $x_i^k$ (for $i=1,\dots,n$) approach the same value as $k \rightarrow \infty$.
+\ao{As we have alluded to above,} under certain technical conditions, the iteration of Eq. (\ref{scons}) results in \emph{consensus}, meaning that all of the $x_i^k$ (for $i=1,\dots,n$) approach the same value as $k \rightarrow \infty$.
 We describe one such condition next.
 The key properties needed to ensure asymptotic consensus are that the matrices $A^k$ should exhibit sufficient connectivity and aperiodicity (in the long term).
 In the following, we use the shorthand $G^k$ for $G_{A^k}$, the graph corresponding to the matrix $A^k$.
 The starting point of our analysis is the following assumption.

 \begin{assumption} The sequence of directed graphs $G^0, G^1, G^2, \ldots$ is $B$-strongly-connected.
 Moreover, each graph $G^k$ has a self-loop at every node. \end{assumption}